 Snowpark, Snowflake’s developer environment, provides developer and data engineers with the functionality to write, compile, and execute code inside Snowflake in their preferred language.
 In other words, Snowpark makes it easier to extend Snowflake’s functionality with custom Java UDFs and Scala code.

-Snowpark’s primary objective is to move the execution of extended functionality closer to the data and significantly reduce the high-volume movement of data in and out of Snowflake by storing the code files close to Snowflake’s compute engine.
+Snowpark’s primary objective is to move the execution of extended functionality closer to the data and significantly reduce the high-volume data movement in and out of Snowflake by storing the code files close to Snowflake’s compute engine.

 The additional benefits of Snowpark include: